srinivasulureddy22/my-multijava/README.md

 ## Benefits
 1. Your builds are measurably faster than using the release plugin
 2. Every merge commit creates a release and tag
-3. There are no commits to the projected branch by CI, so we don't create additional builds in the pipeline.
+3. There are no commits to the protected branch by CI, so we don't create additional builds in the pipeline.

 ## references:
 1. https://stackoverflow.com/questions/59641739/maven-release-plugin-together-with-cifriendly-versions